deeplearning4j/deeplearning4j/multinetwork.md

 If you're curious about the internals of the dl4j implementation, please see [BaseMultiLayerNetwork]({{ site.baseurl }}/doc/com/ccc/deeplearning/nn/BaseMultiLayerNetwork)

-Below are the different kinds of Multi Layer Networks:
+Below are the different kinds of multilayer networks:

 * [Stacked Denoising AutoEncoders]({{ site.baseurl }}/stackeddenoisingautoencoder.html)
 * [Deep Belief Networks]({{ site.baseurl }}/deepbeliefnetwork.html)